Automated Spike Removal in Sonar Datasets

 def apply_vertical_datum(df: pd.DataFrame, v_offset: float) -> pd.DataFrame:

-"""Apply explicit vertical datum correction to depth column."""
+"""Apply an explicit vertical datum correction to the depth column.

 def compute_local_mad_filter(